 Our goal at this site is to better understand the behavior of the last Neandertals and the first anatomically modern humans in Western Europe and to evaluate the nature and the amount of interaction between these two populations just before the demise of Neandertals.

 For us, it is a unique opportunity to:

 - Document the site formation processes to better understand the archaeological context of the site’s important cultural sequence,

 - Document aspects of the Evolved Chatelperronian, proto-Aurignacian and Early Aurignacian behavioral repertoire at a single location,

 - Date, using several different methods, the Evolved Chatelperronian, proto-Aurignacian and the Early Aurignacian.

 Les Cottés field-work is eligible for Leiden BA and MA internship and is open to students from other universities.
-The next field season is planned for July 2017, and the team is now completed.
-The next call for volunteers shall be launched in February 2018.
+The next field season is planned for July-August 2018.